Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 to me, this new experience is a better experience. but it wouldn't be possible without all the old experiences. and what's cool about it is when i'm just chilling in my comfortable feeling, and something amazing DOES happen at the show, it hits me so much harder because i'm not expecting it to happen anymore, if that makes sense. like i'm like "ok maybe i won't have peak live music experiences anymore but it's OK because i'm just happy being at the show", but then i'm seeing dead and company at the sphere and they open with "alabama getaway" and i'm like "ooohhh fuck", or i'm at phish and they play gamehenge in it's entirety, or i'm seeing tool for the billionth time and they play "pneuma" and i knew they were going to play it because they always do but i completely lose myself in it anyway and have my eyes closed and then it builds back up to that last chorus and maynard sings "PNEUMA" and i'm singing "WAKE UP REMEMBER" and my whole body is vibrating.

-anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like Wrex.
+anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like esteban.

 Your post made me want to caveat that this isn’t just about my wife.
 Its just like caffeine.
 After a while it takes 3 redbulls to get you what 1 redbull used to do.
 Last year I checked so much shit off the list with Coachella, then MMJ at Roo was like my second favorite show ever.
 Finally saw my favorite song ever live and full cried for the first time ever to live music (Montezuma).
 Saw a great Cure show right after Roo.
 Just feel like “I get it” for now.
 I dont drive up to Roo or get on a plane to Coachella with any sort of wonder or boyish amazement in the air at this point.
 Dont get me wrong I still have a fucking awesome time.
 And I know id have a great time if I went next year.
 I kinda just want to lay off the caffeine for a bit until Im ready to be swept away again.
 That in addition to what I already mentioned.
 And to clarify I like Roo and Coachella more than niche fests and think they are the best by far.